 There are a few ways that the information gathered from assessments can be used to improve employee motivation.

 It’s difficult for employees to feel motivated when they don’t have a firm idea of what they’re supposed to be doing.
-Unclear expectations leave employees wondering if they’re doing everything they need to do to succeed or if they’re producing work that contributes genuine value to the organization.
+Unclear expectations leave employees wondering if they’re doing everything they need to do to succeed or producing work that contributes genuine value to the organization.
 Over time, lack of clarity can lead to frustration, disengagement, or even resentment.
-Employee assessments can provide organizations with a better idea of how people perceive their roles and responsibilities, which makes it easier to bring them into alignment with reality.
+Employee assessments can provide organizations with a better idea of how people perceive their roles and responsibilities, making it easier to align them with reality.
 When people have better clarity about expectations, they’re more likely to be motivated to meet them.

 No one wants to feel like they’re toiling away all alone in a dark room.
 Employees want to know the work they’re doing is valued and appreciated.
 When people have a good sense of how their efforts contribute to the organization’s success, they’re more likely to be invested in achieving those goals.
 But not everyone wants to be recognized in the same way.
 Some people are motivated primarily by monetary compensation, while others want to see their role treated with the respect they believe it deserves.
 Understanding the proper way to recognize performance is critically important.
 For example, simply paying someone more money won’t be enough to keep them if they think they’re being treated like a replaceable cog in a machine.

-Building a healthy workplace culture is important for any organization, but many companies make the mistake of trying to establish a culture that doesn’t reflect the diversity of their workforce.
+Building a healthy workplace culture is important for any organization, but many companies make the mistake of establishing a culture that doesn’t reflect the diversity of their workforce.
 An office that feels like a frat house might be a great place to work for some employees, but it probably isn’t the best environment for everyone.
 When people feel out of place at work, it can be difficult for them to be engaged in what they’re doing.
-Using employee assessments to better understand what kind of environment everyone wants to work in can help organizations build a work culture that reflects the diverse needs of its employees.
+Using employee assessments to better understand what kind of environment everyone wants to work in can help organizations build a work culture that reflects its employees' diverse needs.

-For over 30 years, Omnia has helped organizations implement a data-driven approach to their hiring and employee development.
+For over 30 years, Omnia has helped organizations implement a data-driven approach to hiring and employee development.
 Our diverse array of employee assessments provide actionable information that can be used to shape development strategies that boost employee engagement and employee retention.
-From behavioral and cognitive assessments to custom reporting and workshops, the Omnia team has the resources to fully optimize your workforce.
+From behavioral and cognitive assessments to custom reporting and workshops, the Omnia team has the resources to optimize your workforce fully.
 Contact us today to learn more about our hiring assessments and employee development solutions.